ohscar/rmalloc/doc/paper/conclusion.rst

 Possible Features
 --------------------
-Reintroduce colormap for calculating theoretical free size from overhead marked in the colormap.
+* Reintroduce colormap for calculating theoretical free size from overhead marked in the colormap.
+* Measure how high part of the total number of blocks are locked at compacting time.